How to Decline a College Acceptance Offer

 Declining a College Acceptance Offer: Sample Email

-Below we’ve provided a sample email.
-It will help you maintain a positive reputation and stay in the school’s good graces.
-You can base your own email on this template and add or remove information as necessary.
+Below we’ve provided a sample email that can help you maintain a positive reputation.
+You can base your email on this template or modify it as necessary.

 “Dear _______,